Updated June 7, 2023

 - Project Manager – This member manages the entire functioning of the team and directs it towards the project objective.

 - Project Lead – This member supports the work carried out by the project manager and is second-in-command.
 Usually caters to the technical aspects of the project and provides expertise.
-A Project Lead role is normally needed for big projects.
+A Project Lead role is normally necessary for big projects.

-- Project Team Members – These members are vital resources to fuel the project and make things actually work.
+- Project Team Members – These members are vital resources to fuel the project and make things work.

 - KANBAN Tool